How Much Will an Investor Pay for My House? Here’s What to Expect

 Alternative: Connect with a local low-commission agent instead

-Working with a knowledgeable full-service realtor is your best bet if you want to make the most on your home while receiving exceptional service.
+Working with a knowledgeable full-service realtor is your best bet to make the most on your home while receiving exceptional service.
 And when you choose a low commission realtor, you’ll make even more on your sale.

 The downside: While you may save on commission fees, the process might take longer than selling to a cash buyer.
 Consider this route only if you believe your home can sell through traditional methods and you’re not facing any circumstances that require a quick sale.